 1. You can still breastfeed and bottle feed – but take extra care with cleanliness

-Even if you’ve got symptoms of coronavirus, the benefits of breastfeeding your child are thought to outweigh the possible risk of transmission.
+Even if you’ve got an illness such as Covid, the benefits of breastfeeding your child are thought to outweigh the possible risk of transmission.
 However, you should have a chat to your partner to make sure it’s a decision you’re both happy with.

 You’ll need to pay a little more attention to hygiene than normal, though.
 Make sure you wash your hands before you breastfeed.
 Try not to cough or sneeze on your baby, as infection is carried in droplets from your mouth and nose.
-If you have a face mask, you could think about wearing it.
+If you have Covid, you could consider wearing a face mask.
 Check out the advice from the Royal College of Obstetricians and Gynaecologists (RCOG) here.

 Another option is to pump your milk with a breast pump, then your partner could feed your child the expressed milk.
 If you’re doing this, again wash your hands thoroughly first, and clean the pump according to the manufacturer’s guidelines after use.

-If you are bottlefeeding, make sure everything is as sterile as ever and that you're in the know about how coronavirus might affect what you do.
+If you are bottlefeeding, make sure everything is as sterile as ever.
 Read our tips on all aspects of feeding, including how to safely prepare a bottle feed.

 2. Relax the screen time rules a little